-Since we've previously tackled Pokemon's bears, it's only fitting we cover its lions and tigers (oh my) next.
+Since we've previously tackled Pokémon's bears, it's only fitting we cover its lions and tigers (oh my) next.
 After all, there's something about big cats that radiate both majesty and power.
-Sure, Pokemon's got its smaller felines like Meowth and Glameow, but when you're searching for something as strong as it is cool, these jungle animals are hard to ignore.
+Sure, Pokémon has its smaller felines like Meowth and Glameow, but when you're searching for something as strong as it is cool, these jungle animals are hard to ignore.

-Usually Fire or Electric, Pokemon's largest cats often complement their agility with a plethora of offensive powers to quickly overwhelm foes.
+Usually Fire or Electric, Pokémon's largest cats often complement their agility with a plethora of offensive powers to quickly overwhelm foes.
 But with several creatures to browse, which predators reign supreme?
-Here's a glance at every Pokemon lion and tiger yet!
+Here's a glance at the many Pokémon lions and tigers!

 Base Stat Total: 580

 One of the three legendary beasts of Johto, Raikou most heavily resembles a tiger, and many believe Ho-Oh reincarnated Raikou from a Jolteon who died in the Brass Tower.
 But fan theories aside, Raikou excels in Special Attack, Special Defense, and Speed, making him a great indirect sweeper to hit hard and hit fast.

 Like many legendaries, its default ability is Pressure, draining two PP from opposing moves rather than the usual one.
 Electric also excels defensively, being weak to only Ground while resisting Steel, Flying, and Electric attacks, helping cover Raikou's relative frailness.